NapperJLG/CV/README.md

 **AusDiagnostics** (August 2016 - March 2019)
 Engineer/Production Assistant/Customer Support
 - Started as a production assistant but was asked to take on the role of engineer.
-- Had to teach myself how to service and repair the inhouse liquid handling robots
+- Taught myself how to service and repair the inhouse liquid handling robots
 - Wrote scripts for the robots so that each product could be made differently

 **Histology Department @ Wycombe General Hospital** (January 2013 – August 2016)